 5. Find ways to minimize (and manage) stress

-When the body is stressed, blood flow to the liver reduces.
+The simply answer is that when you are stressed, blood flow to the liver reduces.

 With less blood supply, the liver is not able to perform all of its functions optimally.
 This produces various negative effects for our hormones.